terascope/elasticsearch-assets/docs/apis/elasticsearch_sender_api.md

 ### values

-This will allow you to iterate over the clients of the cache
+This will allow you to iterate over the values of the cache

 ## Elasticsearch Sender Instance